Efficient numerical approximation of a non-regular Fokker--Planck equation associated with first-passage time

 In 1978 Ratcliff~\cite{Ratcliff1978} introduced a model for binary decision processes based on diffusion processes.
 This model turned out to agree well with experimental data; Gold and Shadlen~\cite{Gold2001} provides a neurophysiological explanation for its success.
 Indeed, the solution $(X_t)_{t\geq 0}$ of a one-dimensional stochastic differential equation is assumed to describe the difference in activity of two competing neuron populations.
 At time $t = 0$, the value $X_0 = x_0\in \R$ represents the resting-state activity of the neuron populations.
 A decision is triggered when $(X_t)_{t\geq 0}$ first reaches one of two (possibly time-dependent) critical values $\alpha$ or $\beta$, each reflecting an outcome of the decision process.

 In a typical decision experiment, scientists can only measure the decision time and outcome.
 Parameter fitting thus requires access to the decision time distributions, which are rarely known explicitely.
-Ad hoc numerical simulations are costly whence efficient simulation methods are much sought-after~\cite{Hawkins2015, Fengler2020}.
+Ad hoc numerical simulations are costly whence efficient simulation methods are much sought-after~\cite{Hawkins2015,Fengler2020}.

-The goal of this article is to extend and improve a simulation method introduced in~\cite{Voss2008}, which is based on the Fokker--Planck equation associated to the decision time.
-To explain this approach consider the following stochastic differential equation:
+\res{In this article we} extend and improve a simulation method introduced in~\cite{Voss2008}, which is based on the Fokker--Planck equation associated to the decision time. \res{In particular, this article may be viewed as the theoretical counterpart of our publication~\cite{BCGS21}, which is aimed at the neuroscientific community.
+Linking the first hitting time of a stochastic differential equation to a Fokker--Planck equation is a well-known approach that has also been applied in e.g.\ astrophysics~\cite{Chandrasekhar:1943} and cell biology~\cite{HolcmanSchuss:2015}; for an overview see~\cite{ArtimeEtAl:2018}.
+In particular, although we only consider examples arising from neuroscience, the simulation method we introduce is also relevant for other applications. } To explain the \res{Fokker--Planck based} approach consider the following stochastic differential equation:

 Here $(W_t)_{t\in [0,\infty)}$ is a Brownian motion, $\sigma\in (0,\infty)$ is the diffusion parameter, $\mu \in C([0,\infty)\times \R)$ is the (time- and state-dependent) drift and $y\in \R$ is the initial value.
 Let $\alpha,\beta\in C^1([0,\infty))$ satisfy $\alpha\leq\beta$, and for all $y\in [\alpha(0),\beta(0)]$ define the stopping times $\hat{\alpha}_{y}, \hat{\beta}_{y}$ by